xubeisi/stjudecab.github.io/_pages/DevOps.md

 - WES
 - WGS

+##### Data Management

+- Custom DB Design via Design and implementation of centralized relational DB (MySQL, PostgreSQL, etc.) and distributed NoSQL DB (MongoDB, Cassandra, etc.)
+- User-Friendly DB Access via Design and implementation of customized web portals, RESTful-compliant endpoints

+##### High-Performance Computing

+- Solutions with Supercomputer Architecture via Design and implementation of MPI/OpenMP-based algorithms
+- Solutions with GPU Architecture via Design and implementation of CUDA-enabled algorithms
+- Solutions with Cloud-based Architecture via Design and implementation of algorithms on distributed big-data stacks such as Spark/Hadoop

+##### Data visualization

+- Visualization Analysis via Optimization on data structure and rendering algorithms aiming at high-performance visual creation and smooth user experiences
+- Solutions on Traditional Visualization via Custom 2D and 3D static and interactive data visualization on small/medium-size data sets
+- Solutions on Remote/Web-embedded Visualization via Design and implementation of visualization portals enabling remote interaction with large/volumetric data sets

 #### Joining St. Jude
 If you are interested in joining please go to the [recruitment](/recruitment) page.